 - 2 tbsp beer

 - 2 tsp chili garlic sauce

-Turn the boiler on to low.
+Turn the broiler on to low.
 Toast bread on both sides until lightly browned.
-Stir together remaining ingredients except chili garlic sauce.
+Stir together remaining ingredients except for chili garlic sauce.
 Spread 1 tsp chili sauce on each piece of bread.
 Dividing evenly spread cheese mixture over bread slices to the edges.
 Return to broiler until top is brown and bubbly, 2-3 minutes.

 *Serve Welsh Rarebit is great served with a light salad.